 School information boards have been a primary way of communicating with student bodies for centuries.
-It’s easy to forget that at one point in time, schools didn’t have email, social media, digital displays or even the ability to print out flyers.
+It’s easy to forget that at one point in time, schools didn’t have email, social media, digital signage display or even the ability to print out flyers.
 The information board - or bulletin board - has been central to campus communication since the 1800s (and probably a lot earlier than that).

 However, the same problem applies now as it did then:

-It’s easy to throw up any old news or informational item and assume students and staff will see it.
+Is anyone reading this stuff?It’s easy to throw up any old news or informational item and assume students and staff will see it.
 The person in charge of creating the information board will completely understand what’s being communicated because it all came out of their head.
 The real question is: Does anyone else?

 Let’s begin!